Moral responsibility: Compatibilism

 Compatibilists contend that even if determinism were true, it would still be possible for us to have free will.
 The Hindu text The Bhagavad Gita offers one very early compatibilist account.
 Facing the prospect of going to battle against kinsmen to whom he has bonds, Arjuna despairs.
 Krishna attempts to assuage Arjuna's anxieties.
 He argues that forces of nature come together to produce actions, and it is only vanity that causes us to regard ourselves as the agent in charge of these actions.
 However, Krishna adds this caveat: "...
 [But] the Man who knows the relation between the forces of Nature and actions, witnesses how some forces of Nature work upon other forces of Nature, and becomes [not] their slave..."
 When we are ignorant of the relationship between forces of Nature, we become passive victims of nomological facts.
 Krishna's admonition is intended to get Arjuna to perform his duty (i.e., fight in the battle), but he is also claiming that being a successful moral agent requires being mindful of the wider circumstances in which one finds oneself.
 Paramahansa Yogananda also said, "Freedom means the power to act by soul guidance, not by the compulsions of desires and habits.
 Obeying the ego leads to bondage; obeying the soul brings liberation."

 In the Western tradition, Baruch Spinoza echoes the Bhagavad Gita's point about agents and natural forces, writing "men think themselves free because they are conscious of their volitions and their appetite, and do not think, even in their dreams, of the causes by which they are disposed to wanting and willing, because they are ignorant [of those causes]."
 Krishna is hostile to the influence of passions on our rational faculties, speaking up instead for the value of heeding the dictates of one's own nature: "Even a wise man acts under the impulse of his nature.
 Of what use is restraint?"
 Spinoza similarly identifies the taming of one's passions as a way to extricate oneself from merely being passive in the face of external forces and a way toward following our own natures.

+Jesus asserted that "There is a path that SEEMS right to a man which leads to Destruction".
+The contrapositive (equivalent) is the origin of this position of Spinoza.
+"If a man is Not on the road to destruction, then he has not taken the path that ONLY SEEMS right to him."

 P.F.
 Strawson is a major example of a contemporary compatibilist.
 His paper "Freedom and Resentment," which adduces reactive attitudes, has been widely cited as an important response to incompatibilist accounts of free will.
 Other compatibilists, who have been inspired by Strawson's paper, are as follows: Gary Watson, Susan Wolf, R. Jay Wallace, Paul Russell, and David Shoemaker.